• Post author:

 You are currently viewing How to Get Pandas Columns Count

-If you are in a hurry, below are some quick examples of how to count columns in DataFrame.
+Below are quick examples of how to count columns in Pandas DataFrame.

 # Example 1:Pandas count columns